ankorstore/yokai/fxsql/README.md

 }
 ```

+You can also use `AsSQLSeeds()` to register several seeds at once.

 You can also call for example `RunFxSQLSeeds("example-seed", "other-seed")` to run specific seeds, in provided order.

-You can inject dependencies in your seeds constructors, they will be autowired.
+The dependencies in your seeds constructors will be autowired.

 ### Testing